Hi, what do you want to do?

 Make a Pinhole Viewer

-In this light worksheet, learners construct a pinhole viewer using a paper box, wax paper, tape and a pushpin.
+For this light worksheet, students construct a pinhole viewer using a paper box, wax paper, tape and a pushpin.
 They answer six questions about their observations, the orientation of the images they saw, and the results of their experiment.

 Curated OER